vikramsg/vikramsg.github.io/_posts/2023-06-15-blog_langchain.md

 ## GPT4ALL

-I also wanted to test out `gpt4all-groovy` since it was supposed to be small enough to run locally.
+I also wanted to test out [gpt4all-groovy](https://github.com/nomic-ai/gpt4all) since it was supposed to be small enough to run locally.
 No API calls required!
 But that was a bit of a pain.
 It has an installer, but it did not support my older MacOS.
 So I installed it from source, which was in fact not so painful, but there were multiple steps.
 Then there were some `pip` installs required and so I had to mix `poetry` with `pip`.
-Finally, it did work though, so that is a win.
+Finally, it did work though, which was a win.
 So, what were the results?